 Be sure to review the information that comes with your prescription to understand all of the side effects.

 Acute muscle spasms in the neck or back can be very painful.
 However, over time the pain should lessen.
-It is thought Flexeril (cyclobenzaprine), a centrally-acting muscle relaxant, boosts levels of norepinephrine and binds to serotonin receptors in the brain to reduce spasm.
+It is thought cyclobenzaprine, which acts in the brain, boosts levels of norepinephrine and binds to serotonin receptors to reduce spasm and lessen pain.

 There may be reasons why you shouldn't use cyclobenzaprine at all.

 Many skeletal muscle relaxants like cyclobenzaprine can cause "anticholinergic" side effects.